getodk/docs/docs/central-api-submission-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions/keys**

+.. raw:: html

-This endpoint provides a listing of all known encryption keys needed to decrypt all Submissions for a given Form.
-It will return at least the ``base64RsaPublicKey``\  property (as ``public``\ ) of all known versions of the form that have submissions against them.
-If managed keys are being used and a ``hint``\  was provided, that will be returned as well.
+  <p>This endpoint provides a listing of all known encryption keys needed to decrypt all Submissions for a given Form.
+It will return at least the <code>base64RsaPublicKey</code> property (as <code>public</code>) of all known versions of the form that have submissions against them.
+If managed keys are being used and a <code>hint</code> was provided, that will be returned as well.</p>

 .. dropdown:: Request